dekoza/mtgpl/RNA.rst

    Whenever one or more +1/+1 counters are put on a creature you control, put that many growth counters on Simic Ascendancy.

    At the beginning of your upkeep, if Simic Ascendancy has twenty or more growth counters on it, you win the game.

+Sphinx of New Prahv
+   Flying, vigilance

+   Spells your opponents cast that target Sphinx of New Prahv cost |mana_2| more to cast.

 Sphinx's Insight